ComposableFi/composable/docs/docs/user-guides/transfer-usdt-statemine-picasso.md

 # How to transfer USDT from Statemine to Picasso

-As part of our ongoing efforts at presenting you with different guides on how to interact with Picasso, here is a new guide on how you can transfer USDT stablecoins from Statemine to Picasso.

 The Statemine parachain acts as the issuer of fungible and non-fungible tokens on Kusama, this means if you want to transfer non-native assets on Kusama to use on Picasso, they first need to be transferred from the Statemine to your Picasso wallet.